weslleycavallaro/Servidor-Linux-Com-monitoramento-AWS/README.md

 ### 4.1.
 Edite a tabela do cron

 4.1.1.
-Execute o comando abaiuxo para acessar a tabela do cron no modo edicao.
+Execute o comando abaixo para acessar a tabela do cron no modo edicao.
 `crontab -e`

 4.1.2.
 Adicione o seguinte comando ao fim do arquivo.